 Each track has specific upper-division courses tailored to provide the student with a sound understanding and appreciation of government, politics and policy, theory, or strategic intelligence.
 Combining this with the apprenticeship opportunities, students are well prepared to enter public service, non-profit organizations, think tanks, or graduate and professional schools.

 Unless they choose to specialize in a track, students pursuing a Government major are able to take courses from all of the five following disciplines: American Politics & Policy, Economics, International Politics & Policy, Political Theory, and Political Philosophy.
-Click here to see a list of courses and Recommended Course Sequence for the Government Major with no track
+Click here to see a list of courses and Recommended Course Sequence for the Government Major with NO track.

-Regardless of track, every student majoring in Government must take 12 credits of primary content courses that provide an overview of the field of Government and introduce the student to key subfields: American Political Institutions, Comparative Politics, International Relations, and Political Science Research Methods.
+Regardless of track, every student majoring in Government has the opportunity to take 12 credits of primary content courses that provide an overview of the field of Government and introduce the student to key subfields: American Political Institutions, Comparative Politics, International Relations, and Political Science Research Methods.